Jonathan Pollak: Activism

-Pollak supports the international Boycott, Divestment and Sanctions (BDS) movement against Israel in protest at the occupation of the Palestinian territories.
-He has stated: "'Ni'lin, just like Soweto, needs the world to stand behind it and generate significant pressure. ...
-In Palestine, just as in South Africa, a strong BDS movement can make that change."
-He has defended Palestinian stone throwing against Israeli soldiers as a moral act of self-empowerment.
+Pollak supports the international Boycott, Divestment and Sanctions (BDS) movement.
+He is quoted in a book published in 2012 comparing Ni'lin to Soweto and expressing the view that a strong BDS movement could generate change."
+He has defended Palestinian stone throwing as a moral act of self-empowerment.

-On 27 February 2018, a criminal complaint was filed against three activists in the organization Anarchists Against the Fence; Jonathan Pollak, Kobi Snitz, and Ilan Schleif.
-The complaint was filed by the organization Ad Kan in association with soldiers affected by demonstrations the three used to organize.
-Pollak, Snitz, and Shliff are charged with assaulting soldiers and police and organizing events in which security forces were wounded.
-On 6 January 2020, Pollak was arrested and imprisoned for not attending court hearings related to the case.
-Pollak said he does not accept the authority of Israeli courts to hear matters relating to “resisting israeli colonial rule”.
+On 27 February 2018, a criminal complaint was filed against him and other members of Anarchists Against the Fence by Ad Kan.
+He was accused of assaulting soldiers and police, and organizing protests that led to the injury of Israeli security forces.
+On 6 January 2020, Pollak was arrested for not showing up in court hearings related to the case.
+He said he did not accept the authority of Israeli courts to hear matters relating to resisting "Israeli colonial rule”.